Relying Party Solution

 13

-When the Wallet Instance capabilities discovery is not supported by RP, the Wallet Instance request the signed Request Object using the HTTP method GET.
+When the Wallet Instance capabilities discovery is not supported by Relying Party, the Wallet Instance request the signed Request Object using the HTTP method GET.

 14